eggplantpasta/eggplantpasta.github.io/_posts/2014-04-12-social-media-links.md

 https://plus.google.com/share?url=your-page-url
 ~~~

-Google uses it's own meta data format to specify custopm images etc. but ti will fall back to open graph if that's what is available.
+Google uses it's own meta data format to specify custopm images etc. but it will fall back to open graph if that's what is available.

 ### Pinterest